International Exchanges

 Opportunities to study abroad include:

 • Engineering Exchange Pathways: Earn engineering credits while studying abroad for a term (fall, winter or summer) or a full year.
 Many departments have pre-approved transfer credit pathways established with partner universities to make the process seamless.
-Check with your department for details.
+Check with your department for details and visit the U of T Learning Abroad website to find details about the application process and deadlines.

-• APS 299Y – Summer Research Abroad: This unique for-credit research-based summer course is now in its second year.
-Depending on the nature of the research project, this course may count toward your engineering program, or an engineering minor.
+• APS 299Y – Summer Research Abroad: This is a unique for-credit research-based summer course.
+Depending on the nature of the research project, this course may count toward your engineering program or an engineering minor.
 Check with your department for details.
 This program is not open to EngSci students.

 • Build Your Own Adventure: Want to study Japanese in Japan or visual arts in France?
-Take non-engineering courses abroad through the Centre for International Experience (CIE).
+Take non-engineering courses abroad as an exchange student through the Centre for International Experience (CIE).
+You may also be interested in taking Arts and Science courses offered through the Summer Abroad office which can count towards your electives.
+Check with your department for details and visit the U of T Learning Abroad website to learn more.
 With more than 100 institutions worldwide to choose from, there’s no shortage of opportunities.

 Netra Unni Rajesh (Year 3 EngSci) takes a break from her summer research to surf at Mondo’s Beach.
 (Courtesy: Netra Unni Rajesh)